 The Spirit and intent of the Kin-Nod-Mo-Win Diabetes program is to assist individuals who are at risk of acquiring diabetes or are currently suffering from the effects of diabetes (Seesa Bock Wit Opiniah = sugar sickness).
 The program uses a traditional and wholistic approach, which embodies the physical, emotional, mental and spiritual side of one’s being.
 It is a pathway to individual and community health and wellness.

 - Identity crisis support

-- Diabetes and healthy eating workshops
+- Diabetes management and prevention workshops

 - First Aid using salves

 - Traditional Massage

 How to book an appointment